 The field practicum is the signature pedagogy of the MSW program.
 It is a required component of the Master’s curriculum, with specific professional competencies and practice behaviors that each student must demonstrate.

 The School utilizes a concurrent model of Field Education that requires students to take classroom methods courses while in field placement.
-Included in a student’s plan of study will be two different field placements: first year Foundation and second year Advanced.
-These placements are located in social service agencies, departments, or other service delivery systems throughout the Baltimore/Washington Metro Region.
-Field placements take place during traditional workday hours and begin in the fall and continue through the spring semester.
+There are two different field placements included in a student’s plan of study: first year Foundation and second year Advanced.
+These placements take place in social service agencies, departments, or other service delivery systems throughout the State of Maryland -- mostly in Baltimore City and Metro Washington DC regions.
+Field placements take place during traditional workday hours for the full academic year beginning in the fall and continuing through the spring semester.

-It is through the integration of theoretical, research, and practice-oriented material presented in the classroom, and the opportunity for guided practice experiences available through Field Education that University of Maryland School of Social Work students become prepared for professional practice.
+University of Maryland School of Social Work students prepare for professional practice through the integration of theoretical, research, and practice-oriented material presented in the classroom, and the opportunity for guided practice experiences available through Field Education.

 - Foundation year field placements are two full days a week (usually either Mondays and Wednesdays or Tuesdays and Thursdays) for a total of sixteen (16) hours each week for a minimum of fifteen (15) weeks each semester (a minimum of four hundred and eighty hours for the Foundation year).
 Each field practicum day must not exceed eight hours.